how to contest a will in NSW

 If a settlement can be reached, the parties may choose to formalise the agreement through court orders or a private agreement (i.e. Deed of Family Arrangement), depending on the circumstances.

-Whether a dispute can be resolved outside of court (i.e. before proceedings have been commenced) will depend on the facts and circumstances of the case including each party’s willingness to reach agreement.
+Whether a dispute can be resolved outside of court in NSW (i.e. before proceedings have been commenced) will depend on the facts and circumstances of the case including each party’s willingness to reach agreement.

 Mediation